 Gangs and Yakuza in Japan

-Many know Yakuza as the main criminals in Japan.
-Fortunately they are not the greatest threat, in fact they are even legal and follow codes of conduct similar to those of the samurai.
+Many know the Yakuza as Japan's top criminals.
+Fortunately they are not the biggest threat, in fact they are even legal and follow samurai-like codes of conduct.

-Its operations are generally linked to a family parent-child relationship between the leader and his subordinates.
-Although this traditional arrangement continues to exist, yakuza activities are getting smaller and smaller.
+Its operations are usually tied together with a father-son family relationship between the leader and his subordinates.
+While this traditional arrangement continues to exist, yakuza activities are dwindling.

-There are now modern gang groups that use force and money as concepts of organization.
-However, the Yakuza generally imagine themselves as saviors of traditional Japanese virtues.
+Today there are modern gang groups that use force and money as organizing concepts.
+However, the Yakuza often think of themselves as saviors of traditional Japanese virtues.

-Yakuza members often form ties with traditionalist groups by adopting the same views and attracting citizens who are not satisfied with society.
-Their crimes are usually fraud and charging fees for protecting an establishment.
+The members of Yakuza they often form ties with traditionalist groups adopting the same views and attracting citizens who are not satisfied with society.
+Their crimes are usually embezzlement and charging fees to protect an establishment.

 Scams and Scams in Japan

-In Japan, the most common are crimes of fraud, scams and extortion that most of the time disguise legitimately and cannot be avoided.
-Establishment owners sometimes try to charge things that don’t exist.
+In Japan, the most common crimes are embezzlement, scams and extortion that most of the time disguises legitimately and cannot be avoided.
+Business owners sometimes try to charge for things that don't exist.

 Foreigners traveling to tourist districts are the main victims.
-For this reason stay tuned for invitations made by random people to restaurants and nightclubs.
-They practice unrealistic values and charge fines to extort all their money.
+For this reason, be on the lookout for invitations made by random people to restaurants and nightclubs.
+They practice unrealistic values and charge fines to extort all your money.

-There are Japanese people who ask for money for humanitarian aid in tourist spots, most of that money goes to them, what we call the famous scam.
-This can be called a type of Scam.
+There are Japanese who ask for money for humanitarian aid at tourist spots, most of this money goes to them, what we call the famous scam.
+This can be called a type of Strike.

 How does Japan manage to reduce its crimes?

-It is amazing how Japan each year manages to reduce its crimes, despite the fact that human society gets crazier every year.
-In addition to strict culture and education, what other meditations are taken to reduce crimes?
+It's amazing how each year Japan manages to decrease its crimes, despite human society getting crazier every year.
+Besides culture and strict upbringing, what other meditations are taken to reduce crimes?

-A Japanese agency said the drop in crime was the result of the spread of surveillance cameras and public and private efforts to prevent crime.
+A Japanese agency said the drop in crime is a result of the spread of surveillance cameras and public and private efforts to prevent crime.

-To give you an idea, thefts fell 9% in 2019, attacks fell 8.5% and white collar crimes fell an incredible 14%.
-Still, unfortunately, cases of murder and rape have not decreased.
+To give you an idea, robberies dropped by 9% in the year 2019, attacks dropped by 8.5% and white collar crimes dropped by an incredible 14%.
+Still, unfortunately, the cases of murder and rape have not decreased.

-What do you think helps Japan to decrease its crimes more and more?
+What do you think helps Japan to reduce its crimes more and more?
 I want to see your comments and also your sharing!
-Thank you very much and see you next time.
+Thank you very much and until next time.